jorendorff/tabletop-games/identifamy.md

     a Show or a Tell, you must work it into the story at an appropriate time.

 For example, if your character wears bright green lipstick, and she calls another character on the phone, don't blurt out,

 > "I'm wearing green lipstick, by the way."

 This is a Tell, but it's against the rules because people don't really talk like that on the phone!

 Instead, the first time you meet you can do a much better Tell:

 > So, the real striking thing you notice about Helene is her bright
 > green lipstick.

-    And if you happen to think of it, you can add:
+...and check off one of the checkboxes.
+If you happen to think of it, you can add:

 > It draws attention to her mouth.
 Which turns down at the corners,
 > like she's sneering at you.
 Then you look up at her eyes, and
 > yeah, she is looking right at you and sneering.

 Now you're using one trait to hint at another.
 You're Showing that this character might be snide and sarcastic, or have a chip on her shoulder, or tend to dislike people on first sight.

 What if you wanted to use a Show to reveal that your character wears green lipstick?
 This is quite hard unless you happen to have a green lipstick handy.
 But you might try this:

 > I kiss the guard on the cheek.

 If you're super lucky, the GM will say something like, "OK, you kiss him.
 Your lipstick leaves a bright green kiss mark on his cheek."

 Showing cards to your neighbors during Bonding at the start of the game doesn't count as either a Show or a Tell.
 You're allowed to reveal cards